erincook/pygame-use-keyboard/README.md

-The following repo is a bunch of example pygames.
+This repo is a single pygame example.